wyethr/lafpc/website/search.md

 <center>
   <h2>About the Project</h2>

-  This directory was created in parternship with the Los Angeles Food Policy Council.
+  This research directory was created in parternship with the Los Angeles Food Policy Council.
 Currently synthesizing <span id="length"></span> sources and datasets, it was made to help researchers and policymakers better understand food insecurity in the Los Angeles area.

   <p> </p>

   <i>Found some published research or data you think should be included?
-Help us improve our database by sending the link to your-email@example.com.</i>
+Help us improve our database by sending the link to {{ site.email }}.</i>

 </center>